 I bought a haggis!

-So where did I find this haggis, you ask.
+So, where did I find this haggis?
 Yesterday I had a fun little excursion thanks to an advertisement I found in my “Scottish Life” magazine.
-Turns out, there is a wonderful Scottish food company called Scottish Gourmet USA that is based out of Greensboro, NC.
+It turns out, there is a wonderful Scottish food company called Scottish Gourmet USA based out of Greensboro, NC.
 What??
 That’s just a stone’s throw away.
 I HAD to go!

-Founded in 2005 by Anne Robinson (who is married to a Scottish chef and hotelier from Inverness), Scottish Gourmet USA has grown into a very profitable mail order company specializing in fine Scottish foods.
-In fact, they are now the biggest seller of haggis in the U.S. And according to the reviews I read, it’s easy to see why.
+Founded in 2005 by Anne Robinson (who is married to a Scottish chef and hotelier from Inverness), Scottish Gourmet USA has grown into a very profitable mail-order company specializing in fine Scottish foods.
+They are now the biggest seller of haggis in the U.S., and according to the reviews I read, it’s easy to see why.

-Because Scottish Gourmet USA is primarily catalogue based, you won’t find a fancy storefront.
-In fact, the business is located off the road, out of sight, in a very nondescript brick office building.
+Because Scottish Gourmet USA is primarily catalog-based, you won’t find a fancy storefront.
+The business is located off the road, out of sight, in a very nondescript brick office building.
 One small sign (which I almost missed) points the way to the entrance.
 If you visit, I’d recommend navigating your way there with your GPS.
-They do have a small retail space so yesterday I decided to journey over.
-Anne herself and her sweet dog Flora were there to welcome me and after I finished looking out front, Anne kindly offered to lead me back to the stock room to peruse the shelves and coolers which were teeming with additional Scottish delights.
+They have a small retail space, so yesterday, I decided to journey over.
+Anne herself and her sweet dog Flora were there to welcome me, and after I finished looking out front, Anne kindly offered to lead me back to the stock room to peruse the shelves and coolers, which were teeming with additional Scottish delights.

 Here is a peek at all of the yummies that found their way into my basket.